Antoinenrico/DRT_start_from_python/README.md

 ---

-## **1. Introduction to RC Circuitry & Cole-Cole Plots**
+## **1. Introduction to the Voigt Circuit Function**

-In the field of electrochemistry and impedance spectroscopy, the behavior of multiple RC (resistor-capacitor) circuits in series and parallel configurations can be complex.
-The Cole-Cole plot, a variant of the Nyquist plot, offers an insightful graphical representation of impedance data, allowing for the visualization of the relaxation processes in these circuits.
+In the field of electrochemistry and impedance spectroscopy, the behavior of multiple RC (resistor-capacitor) circuits in series and parallel configurations represent complex medium.

-In a Cole-Cole plot, the real part of the impedance (Z') is plotted against the imaginary part of the impedance (Z''), forming a semicircular profile.
-The frequency-dependent behavior of these plots provides information on the distribution of relaxation times in the system, which is particularly important in systems like solid-state electrolytes, biological cells, and more.
+The Voigt circuit, also known as a parallel RC circuit, serves as a fundamental model in the study of electrochemical impedance spectroscopy.
+It plays a pivotal role in bridging the frequency domain with the time domain, offering insights into the dynamic behavior of electrochemical systems.

+The Voigt function combines the characteristics of two elementary responses: the Lorentzian response (related to a resistor and capacitor in parallel) and the Gaussian response.
+This combination effectively ties the frequency behavior of an electrochemical system to its temporal response.
+Understanding the Voigt function is essential for interpreting impedance data, especially when discerning between different relaxation processes in complex systems.

+## **Electrochemical Impedance and the Voigt Circuit Function**

+In the domain of electrochemical impedance spectroscopy (EIS), the response of multiple RC (resistor-capacitor) circuits, both in series and parallel configurations, can be modeled as intricate electrical analogues representing the intricate physicochemical processes in the medium.

+The Voigt circuit, often identified as a parallel RC circuit, stands as an archetypal representation in EIS.
+Its significance arises from its ability to transition insights from the frequency domain to the time domain, thereby elucidating the dynamic interplay in electrochemical systems.

+Mathematically, the impedance of a parallel RC circuit (Voigt element) is given by:

+\[
+Z(\omega) = \frac{1}{\frac{1}{R} + j\omega C}
+\]

+Where:
+- \( Z(\omega) \) is the impedance as a function of angular frequency \( \omega \).
+- \( R \) is the resistance.
+- \( C \) is the capacitance.
+- \( j \) is the imaginary unit.

+The Voigt function is a convolution of the Lorentzian and Gaussian functions, representing the response characteristics of the resistor and capacitor in parallel:

+\[
+V(x; \sigma, \gamma) = \int_{-\infty}^{\infty} \text{Gaussian}(x';\sigma) \times \text{Lorentzian}(x-x';\gamma) \, dx'
+\]

+Here:
+- \( \sigma \) and \( \gamma \) are the width parameters for the Gaussian and Lorentzian functions respectively.

+Comprehending the Voigt function becomes paramount for accurate interpretation of impedance spectra, especially when differentiating between various relaxation mechanisms in intricate electrochemical environments.

 ---

 ## **2. Ridge Regression**